-Community Safety System Payroll Tax
+Community Safety Initiative

 The Community Safety System

 The Community Safety System includes police, fire, 911, municipal court, prevention and social services, which are interdependent and work together.
-This system has been under growing stress and the needs of the community have outpaced the capacity.

 While many creative programs have been applied to this problem to maximize resources and meet community needs, the growing demand continues to outpace capacity.

 The Eugene City Council passed the Community Safety Payroll Tax Ordinance (No. 20616) in June 2019 to provide long-term funding for community safety services.
 The Community Safety Payroll Tax is expected to generate $23.6 million annually to provide faster, more efficient safety responses, deter crime, connect people to services, engage and help at-risk youth, support more investigations and court services, and add jail beds to reduce capacity-based releases and hold those who commit crimes accountable.